andrew/ultimate-awesome/README.md

 - [awesome-openbsd-desktop](https://github.com/raffaelschneider/awesome-openbsd-desktop) - A curated list of awesome applications, software, tools, and resources for using OpenBSD as a daily driver.
 - [awesome-realm](https://github.com/realm/awesome-realm) - A curated list of awesome Realm resources, libraries, tools and applications.
 - [awesome-sdl](https://github.com/RobLoach/awesome-sdl) - Curated list of awesome libraries and bindings for SDL.
-- [awesome-bolt12](https://github.com/Rsync25/awesome-bolt12) - A curated list of resources around BOLT12.
 - [awesome-digital-preservation](https://github.com/ruarxive/awesome-digital-preservation) - Awesome list dedicated to digital and data preservation tools, sources, services and so on.
 - [awesome-ai-chatbots](https://github.com/santiagoxlopez/awesome-ai-chatbots) - A curated list of Artificial Intelligence Top Chatbots.
+- [awesome-ai4chem](https://github.com/sherrylixuecheng/awesome-ai4chem) - Awesome AI for chemistry papers.
 - [new-and-awesome](https://github.com/sohamkamani/new-and-awesome) - A curated list of new additions to the awesome lists 📖.
 - [awesome-signature-verification](https://github.com/soumitri2001/awesome-signature-verification) - A curated, non-exhaustive list of papers in handwritten signature verification using ML/DL techniques.
 - [awesome-statml](https://github.com/statmlben/awesome-statml) - This repository contains a list of awesome literature in statistics and machine learning.